mdaines/viz-js/README.txt

 Simple Graphviz for the web, compiled with Emscripten.

-To render as SVG (produces XML text):
+To render as SVG (produces an XML string):

   svg = Viz("digraph { a -> b; }", "svg");